cxpartners/sepa-customer-platform/doc/architecture/decisions/0007-document-permissions.md

 ## Decision Drivers

-* Back stage users should be able to see all files
+* Back stage users should be able to see all files relating to a permit
 * Front stage users should only be able to view and download files that are relevant to them.
-* Sensitive data privacy / security requirements mean access to some documents should be restricted for both front stage and back stage users.
+* Sensitive data privacy / security requirements mean access to certain documents should be restricted for both front stage and back stage users.

 ## Considered Options